 Enumerations

-signed with a value, explicitly stated or implicitly assigneder Chapter 5 antoTherefore,m_enumeratorItemSet to hold all the enumeration items of the type.
+The enumeration type (enum) is stored as a signed integer with a value, explicitly stated or implicitly assigned.
+However, the Specifier class of Chapter 5 needs to know if the type is an enumeration to initialize its value.
+Therefore, we add the m_enumeratorItemSet field to hold all the enumeration items of the type.

 private ISet<Symbol> m_enumeratorItemSet = null;